morerokk/NoeNoeShaderEdits/README.md

 Quick list of changes:

+* All shaders can now use the world's light direction.
+The Static Toon Light direction will be used as a "fallback" if the world has no meaningful light direction.
+You can still force your own light direction if you wish.
+World light direction also works in baked-only worlds.
+* Completely overhauled editor GUI
 * Every shader now has optional Metallic support
 * Every shader now has an alpha cutoff slider, even Transparent
 * Every shader now has a sidedness selection (front sided, back sided, double-sided).
 Transparent is still one-sided by default, because it can sometimes give artifacts when opacity is decreased.
 * Renamed Opaque to Cutout to be more compatible with the shader fallback system
 * Added "Vertex Offset" shader under Overlay/Misc.
 This shader features properties like Position, Rotation and Scale within the shader.
 These properties can be animated.
 Great for niche uses that would otherwise break the IK, such as up/down floating animations, upside-down models, or scaling.
-* All shaders can now use the world's light direction.
-The Static Toon Light direction will be used as a "fallback" if the world has no meaningful light direction.
-You can still force your own light direction if you wish.
-World light direction also works in baked-only works.

 A bunch of changes to the outline shader: